fluidjeel/traffic-light-2025/project_implementation.md

 Validation & Analysis: The validate_*_subset.py scripts are used to prove that the simulators are logically aligned with their benchmarks.
 A new mae_analyzer.py script has been developed for advanced, data-driven stop-loss optimization.

 2.1.
 Standardized Logging Architecture
 A key enhancement has been implemented across all backtesting scripts.
 Each script now automatically creates a dedicated subdirectory within the backtest_logs folder (e.g., backtest_logs/simulator_monthly_advanced/).
 This is controlled by the strategy_name key in each script's config dictionary.
 The realistic simulators have been further enhanced with a toggleable, granular logging system that can produce detailed reports on filled trades, missed trades, and setups rejected by intraday filters.
-This includes logging for Maximum Adverse Excursion (MAE) to facilitate deep performance analysis.
+This includes logging for Maximum Adverse Excursion (MAE) and saving the entire configuration dictionary with each summary report to ensure full reproducibility.

 Section 3: The Definitive and Exclusive Trading Strategy Logic 3.1.
 The Daily Strategy (as defined in benchmark_generator_daily.py)